mohrash92/ioc/README.md

 Args:

-- `name`: the name of the class that was set during registration.
+- `name`: the name of the class that was set during registration